-Hot & sour soup is a favorite because when I am under the weather, it’s all that I crave.
-That full bodied broth, the perfect spice level to make my nose run, the bright vinegar zing -yum.
+Hot & sour soup is a favorite because it’s interesting and filling.
+That full bodied broth…the perfect spice level to make my nose run…the bright vinegar zing -yum.
 What’s interesting is that when I first tasted it as a teenager I hated it!
-In retrospect it was probably the most complex soup I had had in my life and my tastebuds were not ready for real Chinese soup made by a Chinese granny.
-“Youth is wasted on the young” indeed.
-(Thanks, George Bernard Shaw)
+In retrospect it was probably the most complex soup I had had in my life and my tastebuds were not ready for real Chinese soup made by a real Chinese granny.
+Luckily I learned to love it, and I learned how to make it too.

 This afternoon the craving hit me.
 Unfortunately today is a holiday and I doubt that I could get some shiitakes and scallions.
 Also it is eight degrees (Fahrenheit, but my weather app says that it feels like -1) outside…and I am staying in.